DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-manual__included-esb1.md

 combination of **DCC MAIN**, **DCC PROG**, or **DC PWM**.
 You must enable the extra board from the EX-Installer or your config.h file for a manual install.
-See the `ex-commandstation/rtr-manual:adding an ex-motorshield 8874`{.interpreted-text role="ref"} section of this document.
+See the `ex-commandstation/rtr-manual:adding an ex-motorshield 8874` section of this document.

 \|FORCE-BREAK\|